Reducing Wasted Food

 - The PCFWC is a voluntary agreement for food businesses to publicly commit to private sector action to reduce food waste by 50% by 2030.

-- All PCWC signatories establish a baseline year for wasted food within their operations and report against it annually.
+- All PCFWC signatories establish a baseline year for wasted food within their operations and report against it annually.

 - Signatories can participate in pre-competitive and collaborative working groups to discuss key waste hotspots within the value chain (on topics such as food rescue and minimizing produce and dairy waste).